SPECIAL EVENT INSURANCE - FAQ

 Liability Insurance is an insurance policy specifically designed to insure the legal liability exposures of a function.
 This type of liability insurance policy is generally termed a Commercial General Liability policy or a Comprehensive Personal Liability policy.
 Both of these function Liability insurance policies provide civil legal liability coverage for allegations of bodily injury and property damage.
 This type of Liability insurance is oftentimes required by the venue, or the location where the function is to take place.

-It is not uncommon for the event site to require a Certificate of Liability with them named as an Additional Insured on the policy.
-This proof of Liability Insurance is available immediately to add and print a Certificate of Liability using RVNA's online management policy.
-This Certificate of Liability is nothing more than a piece of paper showing that the person holding the event has purchased Liability Insurance with the required liability limit, which is usually $1,000,000.
+It is not uncommon for the event site to require a Certificate of Liability Insurance with them named as an Additional Insured on the policy.
+This proof of Liability is available immediately to add and print a Certificate of Insurance using RVNA's online management policy.
+This Certificate of Insurance is nothing more than a piece of paper showing that the person holding the event has purchased Liability Insurance with the required liability limit, which is usually $1,000,000.
 This insurance requirement forced upon the event holder by the venue owner/operator is an insurance risk management technique known as risk transfer, which is a form of loss control.
 The venue owner/operator desires to push or share as much of the potential liability to the function holder as possible.
 In many cases, the venue owner/operator will also require that the function holder name the venue as an Additional Insured on this required Insurance Policy.
 The Additional Insured requirement confers certain insurance protection to the venue owner/operator from the insurance policy.
 The owner of the venue is attempting to shield the venue's annual insurance policy by placing the insurance policy in front.

 We offer the right solution for over 350 function types.
 RVNA issues policies online in real-time 24/7 and 365 days a year.